anuj-guptta/ANNIE_HelperScripts/README.md

 | `python/` | Python analysis and utility scripts                     |
 | `docs/`   | Script catalog and templates                            |

-## Documentation Standards

-Each script directory should contain:

-* The script source code.
-* A dedicated `README.md`.
-* A standardized script header.

-Templates are available in:

-* `docs/script_header_template.md`

-## Script Catalog

-A catalog of all documented scripts can be found in:

-* `docs/script_catalog.md`

 ## Repository Guidelines